Mark Strolenberg: Early life and career

 Strolenberg was born and raised in Hoogeveen, and he has a brother.
 His father was a primary school teacher and union leader, while his mother worked as a dental assistant.
 After completing his junior secondary commercial education (leao), Strolenberg started vocational training at Alfa-college to become a bookkeeper.
 In 1997, he and fellow student Sander Drooglever founded the Hoogeveen Internet company DiM Media, when they were both eighteen years old.
 The company registered domain names and designed and maintained websites for small and medium-sized enterprises and for the municipality of Hoogeveen.
 They dropped out of school in September 1999 to pursue their company, and Strolenberg became its commercial director, while Drooglever served as its technical director.
 Newspaper Dagblad van het Noorden described DiM Media as the largest service provider in the northern part of the Netherlands in 2001, when it had six full-time employees and several hundred customers.
 It was taken over by soft- and hardware supplier Rovecom in January 2003, when it still employed six people, and Strolenberg continued to work at the company.
 He later worked for several other companies while a municipal councilor.
 He was an online manager for utility company Engie until his appointment to the House in 2021.

 Strolenberg has also served on the board of his local water authority next to his job.
 He was first elected to the 25-member board of the Reest en Wieden water authority in the 2004 election, when candidates were still unaffiliated with political parties.
 Strolenberg unsuccessfully ran for re-election in 2008 as a member of the VVD, but he did join the board at some point during the new term.
 As a board member, he supported a merger with the Groot Salland water authority, saying it could lead to over €3 million in savings.
 Strolenberg was re-elected to the water board in 2015 as the VVD's lead candidate and kept his seat on the board after the merger of the Reest en Wieden and Groot Salland water authorities into Drents Overijsselse Delta in 2016.
 He was re-elected once more in 2019 as lead candidate.
-He gave up his position as leader of the VVD on the board upon his appointment to the House of Representatives in 2021, but he retained his seat.
+He gave up his position as leader of the VVD on the board upon his appointment to the House of Representatives in 2021, but he retained his seat until the next election in 2023.